blues/app-accelerators/54-multi-site-walk-in-cooler-energy-setpoint-monitor/README.md

 ### Event payload design

 Two [template-backed](https://dev.blues.io/notecard/notecard-walkthrough/low-bandwidth-design/#working-with-note-templates) Notefiles.
 Templates let the Notecard store Notes as fixed-length binary records rather than free-form JSON, shrinking on-wire payload size by roughly 3–5×.
 At 24 summary Notes per box per day across a thousand-store fleet, the difference compounds.
+When you view events in Notehub (Events tab), they appear as human-readable JSON; the binary template format is internal storage only.

+**Template type encoding** (used by the firmware in `defineTemplates()`): `14.1` = IEEE 754 4-byte float; `14` = 4-byte signed integer; `12` = 2-byte signed integer; `22` = 2-byte unsigned integer.
+These are specified when registering a template to the Notecard so it knows how to pack and unpack each field.

 `cooler_summary.qo` (per summary window, queued):